-My principal scientific interest and experience focus on understanding the sustainability of exploited fish populations in an ecosystem context as part of renewable natural resource conservation and management programs.
-I have been involved in a variety of interdisciplinary projects that aim to quantitatively assess how natural and human-induced stressors such as climate variability and harvesting may alter the sustainability of pelagic and demersal species exploited by commercial, recreational, and subsistence fisheries, and thus influence management policy decision-making.
+My principal scientific interest and experience focus on understanding fisheries sustainability in an ecosystem context as part of renewable natural resource conservation and management programs.
+I have been involved in a variety of interdisciplinary projects that aim to quantitatively assess how natural and human-induced stressors may interactively modulate harvested fish population dynamics and influence policy decision-making.
+Examples include interactions between species invasion & eutrophication, chemical pollution & hydrological alteration, and climate variability & harvesting on the sustainability of pelagic and demersal species exploited by commercial, recreational, and subsistence fisheries.

-My recent work entails statistical and mathematical modeling to assess spatial and temporal dynamics of exploited fish stocks and evaluate management strategies (management strategy evaluation) by integrating large-scale monitoring survey data with population, food web, and ecosystem dynamics models (spatially explicit individual-based models, State-space Assessment Model, Ecopath with Ecosim, etc.).
+My recent work entails statistical and mathematical modeling to assess spatial and temporal dynamics of exploited marine fish stocks and evaluate management strategies by integrating large-scale monitoring survey data with population, food web, and ecosystem dynamics models (spatially explicit individual-based models, State-space Assessment Model, Ecopath with Ecosim, etc.).

 - REDUS-Reduced Uncertainty in Stock Assessment